Skip to main content

 7th Grade

-• Create and use maps for a variety of purposes
+• Create and use maps for various purposes

-• Indoor Rock Climbing Field Trip at Gripstone Climbing Gym
+• Indoor rock climbing at Gripstone Climbing Gym

 8th Grade

-• Design & Implement an Environmental Public Service Project
+• Design and carry out an Environmental Public Service Project

 • Fishing at Wolf Lake